The Arrest of Pangeran Diponegoro: Completion

 Saleh returned to Java in 1851 after a lengthy period studying in Europe, during which he had claimed a familial relationship to the guerrilla and protested his treatment at the hands of the Dutch colonial administration.
 Diponegoro died in 1855, which art historian Werner Krauss suggests inspired the artist to complete The Arrest of Pangeran Diponegoro and "reformulate" the arrest in Javanese terms, rather than the colonial terms of Pieneman.
 Although Saleh had never met the prince and had been studying in Europe when Diponegoro was captured, his family had fought for Diponegoro.

 Pieneman's painting was already known to Saleh, and he may have known the artist as well.
-Saleh was also likely inspired by history painters, particularly Louis Gallait; Krauss finds similarities between Gallant's The Abdication of Charles V and Saleh's depiction of Diponegoro's arrest.
+Saleh was also likely inspired by history painters, particularly Louis Gallait; Krauss finds similarities between Gallait's The Abdication of Charles V and Saleh's depiction of Diponegoro's arrest.
 The artist's use of color is reminiscent of the nature works by Horace Vernet and Eugène Delacroix, both of whom Saleh was familiar with, and De Kock's pose appears to have been influenced by Italian Renaissance paintings.

 Work had begun in 1856 when Saleh requested permission to travel to various sites related to the Java War but was denied.
 A preliminary sketch was completed later that year; Saleh had previously visited a cousin in Magelang, where Diponegoro was arrested and was thus aware of the area and the setting.
 In his preparations, Saleh made one of his most ambitious projects, with more than forty people in the frame.
 Krauss stated that The Arrest of Pangeran Diponegoro was both the first South-East Asian painting in the historical painting genre, and the first one by a South-East Asian artist to depict an event from the area.